-The Company has not adopted term limits for its directors on the Board or other mechanisms of board renewal.
+There are no specific term limits for directors on the Board or other mechanisms of board renewal that have been adopted.
 The Board does not believe it should limit the number of terms for which an individual may serve as a director.
 Directors who have served on the Board for an extended period of time are able to provide continuity and valuable insight into the Company, the Company's operations and prospects based on their experience with, and understanding of, the Company's history, policies and objectives.
 The Board believes that, as an alternative to term limits, the director evaluation and board renewal process described in our Corporate Governance Guidelines can ensure that the Board continues to evolve and adopt new ideas and viewpoints.
-The Corporate Governance Guidelines are available on our website at www.investors.milestonepharma.com (under the tab "Governance" and under the subtab "Governance Documents").
+The Corporate Governance Guidelines are available on our website at investors.milestonepharma.com (under the tab "Governance" and under the subtab "Governance Documents").

-Board Diversity
+Diversity

-We believe in diversity and value the benefits diversity can bring to our Board.
-Diversity includes gender, sexual preference, disability, age, ethnicity, business experience, functional expertise, stakeholder expectations, culture and geography.
+We believe in diversity and value the benefits diversity can bring to our Company.
+Diversity includes gender, sexual preference, disability, age, ethnicity, business experience, functional expertise, culture and geography.

 We seek to maintain a Board comprised of talented and dedicated directors whose skills and backgrounds reflect the diverse nature of the business environment in which we operate.
-Accordingly, the composition of the Board is intended to reflect a diverse mix of skills, experience, knowledge, backgrounds and personal qualities, including an appropriate number of women directors.
+Accordingly, our active Board refreshment process strives to reflect a diverse mix of skills, experience, knowledge, backgrounds and personal qualities.
 Board diversity promotes the inclusion of different perspectives and ideas and ensures that we have the opportunity to benefit from all available talent.
-The promotion of a diverse Board makes prudent business sense, helps maintain a competitive advantage and makes for better corporate governance.
+The promotion of a diverse Board makes prudent business sense and helps maintain a competitive advantage.